Hey Scott, hope you are well and as busy as you want to be.

 Rick

-Hi Scott, Well, a year after I started, the rocker is finally complete.
+Well, a year after I started, the rocker is finally complete.
 I took 4 months off when my wife broke her hip.
 I needed the break (not hers) as I was really stumped with getting the spindles to align without snapping.

 The chair is indeed as beautiful as I had hoped.
 I have used cherry before on furniture, but was surprised just how much character the grain and “defects” add to this piece.
 I was also surprised at just how delicate and elegant the rockers are when rounded over and shaped.